bindi-nagda/megatron/README.md

 sh batch_job.sh
 ```

 The script will submit jobs to SLURM and manage the training workflow.
 The `train.py` script already has mechanisms in place to periodically save model files and will continually save the best performing model as training progresses.
+All performance metrics will be logged at every epoch in `.json` and `.out` files inside the specified results directory.

 ### 3. View Results